How Much is a Fishing License in California?

 How many rods can you fish within California?

-You can fish with up to two rods in California if you have the proper validation.
+You can fish with up to two rod and reels in California if you have the proper validation.

 Do I need a sport fishing license to fish from a pier in California?